BenPski/turt/README.md

 Current major todos:

--[] clipboard functionality isn't working on my machine right now -[] the rust `scrypt` implementation is really slow relative to `openssl`'s implementation making this annoying to use
--[] running as a server for networked connections
+-[] clipboard functionality isn't working on my machine right now -[] running as a server for networked connections